JellyRollJunior/leet-code-journal/README.md

  - #1143 Longest Common Subsequence: Again, notice mental boom.
 Prove your steps are correct.
 Don't just write a line of code and pray it works.
 PROVE IT PROVE IT PROVE IT PROVE IT PROVE IT.
  - #3 Longest Substring Without Repeating Characters: Actually a pretty easy question for a medium.
 However, I didnt do this question properly.
 I fell back to my old ways of not proving and just running til I see a success message.
 Don't do this!!!

+## Reflections - hard
+ - #124 Binary Tree Maximum Path Sum*: Honestly, easier than I expected for a hard question.
+Although I still didn't complete it 100% on my own, I got a lot closer than some mediums.
+Me thinks this one isn't actually that hard.
+One thing I need to work on is mental fatigue.
+I get impatient half way through and try to brute force it with submissions.

 ## Random Musings
  - 03/20/2022: BEEN A WHILE.
 I come back from a break after finding a job and do one of the hardest I've seen so far #1143.
 I get anniihilated even though I watched a video on how the algorithm works.
 Good to know that taking a break probably wasn't a good idea.
 I'm getting back into the swing of things again.
 When I look back at the change history, I actually only stopped for 22 days.
 Why is this so hard got damn.